Film censorship in China

 Film censorship in China involves the banning of films which are deemed unsuitable for release and it also involves the editing of such films and the removal of content which is objected to by the governments of China.
 In April 2018, films were reviewed by the China Film Administration (CFA) under the Publicity Department of the Chinese Communist Party (CCP) which dictates whether, when, and how a movie gets released.
-The CFA is separate from the NRTA under the State Council.
+The CFA is separate from the National Radio and Television Administration under the State Council.

 History

 1923 to 1949

 The beginning of film censorship in China came in July 1923, when the "Film Censorship Committee of the Jiangsu Provincial Education Association" was established in Jiangsu.
 The committee set out specific requirements for film censorship, such as that films must be submitted for review, and that films that failed to pass must be deleted and corrected, or else they would not be allowed to be screened.
 However, since the committee was a non-government organization and was mostly composed of educators, film makers did not comply with the requirements, which made film censorship ineffective.

 In 1926, after the Hangzhou Film Censorship Board, this was the most specific censorship procedure in recorded history and the first film censorship organization to cooperate fully with the police.
 The Beijing government also established the Film Censorship Committee in the same year.
 The censorship included issues of morality and crime, as well as indecency, obstruction of diplomatic relations, and "insult to China".
 However, the Chinese government is not able to extend its jurisdiction over localities, and the effect of film censorship is limited.